 I was measuring the lag with the only tools MySQL/Oracle had give us, in the article I said I had used:

-“select @last_rec:=SUBSTRING_INDEX(SUBSTRING_INDEX(SUBSTRING_INDEX( Received_transaction_set,':',-2),':',1),'-',-1) last_received FROM performance_schema.replication_connection_status WHERE Channel_name = 'group_replication_applier'; select (@last_rec - @last_exec) as real_lag"
+select @last_rec:=SUBSTRING_INDEX(SUBSTRING_INDEX(SUBSTRING_INDEX( Received_transaction_set,':',-2),':',1),'-',-1) last_received FROM performance_schema.replication_connection_status WHERE Channel_name = 'group_replication_applier'; select (@last_rec - @last_exec) as real_lag"

 Which use the only information available at the moment regarding the incoming and the current executed transactions.

-Fred says that is not valid because the certification and This means that a transaction listed on last_received_transaction_set is certified and queued to apply on this member.
+This means that a transaction listed on last_received_transaction_set is certified and queued to apply on this member.
 On the other members it may already be certified/applied or soon be.

 I agree that it may not be perfect .. and I should have said: is for sure the last apply or soon to be given the certification on the master a node can know about.